Jarmos-san/hugo-blog/README.md

 ## :checkered_flag: Getting Started

-So, you found my website somehow either on GitHub or elsewhere & you want one for yourself too.
-Or perhaps, you just ❤️ open-source software & would like to make a contribution to my site, then read this [README](/README.md) throughly.
+Did you find my website somehow either on GitHub or elsewhere on the Internet?
+Do you want a site similar to mine for yourself too?
+Or perhaps, you just ❤️ open-source software & would like to make a contribution to my site, then read this [README](/README.md) should be your first step.

 A bird's eye overview of what the blog is capable of:

-- It's FREE, as in no server costs are involved.
+- It's FREE, as in no server costs are involved (_for now_).
 - In context to the point above, there's no server in the first place to serve the website on the Internet.
 All the generated static content are delivered over [Netlify's CDN][Netlify CDN Guide].
 - Transparency is a major aspect in everything I do in life.
 The same applies to my personal website as well.
-That said, I try to keep stuff related to it as open-source as possible on the repository.
-So, in other words, my website will forever be open-sourced.
+That said, I try to keep stuff related to it as open-source as possible on this repository.
+In other words, my website will forever be open-sourced.
-- Privacy-first.
-My site uses [Cloudflare Analytics][Cloudflare Analytics] as an alternative to Google Analytics to respect my audience's privacy concerns.
-All I care about is how much traffic am I getting & that's all.
-So, Cloudflare Analytics satisfies my needs.
+- My site uses [Cloudflare Analytics][Cloudflare Analytics] along with Google Analytics (GA) for the following reasons:
+  - Cloudflare is more privacy driven & hence is suitable for some of my more privacy-concerned audiences.
+  - I would love to use [Matomo][Matamo] over GA but it requires me to rent out a VPS.
+I just don't have the financial overhead to increase my expenses at the moment.
+So, as much as I want to protect my user's privacy, it's just not a possibility right now.
+Although, I appreciate every bit of a [donation][Buy Me a Coffee] that will help me setup & maintain a Matomo Analytics server to protect your privacy.
+  - Cloudflare Analytics is still in beta & doesn't offer as many metrics as GA provides.
+Much of the metrics I need, is important for me to keep improving the services I provide on my site & to my sponsors.
 - Knowledge-sharing over aesthetics.
 Visit my site & you'll find it's pretty simple & minimalist.
 That's intentional as I want my audiences to read my content & take home some valuable lessons.
 Intrusive popups & marketing gimmicks aren't my thing, so I try to keep that away from my personal site.
 - Make it a Wordpress alternative.
-Hence, it even supports an admin panel powered by [Forestry][Forestry.io]!
+Hence, it even supports an admin panel powered by Forestry.io!

 So, if the aforementioned points matters to you, then fo ahead & check out how to get your own blog which looks similar to mine.